 The Beggar, who resides on the estate, temporarily we may presume, says to the boy while he is in bed: “You, shall cross a narrow plank, so narrow you can’t find your footing.
 Below you roars a great river.
 It’s black and wants to swallow you up.
 But you pass over it unharmed.
 Before you lies a chasm so deep you can’t see the bottom.
 Hands grope for you, but they can’t reach you.
 At last you stand before a mountain of terror.
 It spews like a furnace, and vast abyss pens at its feet.
 A thousand colors blaze there: copper and iron, blue vitriol and yellow sulfur.
 Flames dazzle and flash at the rocks.
 And all about men leap and writhe, small as ants, for this is the furnace that swallows up murderers and evildoers.
 But at the very moment you think you’re doomed, a hand shall grasp you and arm circle around you, and you’ll be taken far away… where evil no longer has power over you.“ The Beggar, in the manner of a prophet, elucidates the boy’s fate.
 He is the one surrounded by murderers, but he himself is not a murderer.
 He shall escape the chasm, and divine grace shall intervene to save him from the pit.

-This moment of the film is immensely important since it shows that in this bleak, harsh world, there is justice which does not punish those who do not murder, the punishment escapes those, like the boy, who are as innocent as Karin.
+This moment of the film is immensely important since it shows that in this bleak, harsh world, there is a hope for justice which spares the innocent.
 They are simply caught in the circle of evil which ends in their deaths, but divine punishment makes distinctions, so we are told.
 The Virgin Spring is a tale which is based on recognition, and two recognitions take place at the moment when the herdsman offers Karin’s robes, stained with blood, to her mother for sale.
 In this moment, she recognizes the garments as her daughters’, realizes that she had been murdered, and who the murderers are.
 She bars the doors of the house, and participates in the revenge which is about to occur.
 Karin’s father takes a butcher’s knife, not the sword, and this fact highlights his view on the murderers, they are simply animals who deserve to be slaughtered.

 He murders both herdsmen, and the boy as well.
 He acts in accordance with lex talionis, the eye for an eye principle; his revenge is brutal and devestating, and he kills an innocent being in the process.
 He operates according to the principles of the Old Testament, and The Virgin Spring is a unique work of art since three different gods are taking part in it.
 Odin, who foretells the murder of the herdsmen, and demands the blood sacrifice – the murders are thus preordained by fate, the God of the Old Testament, a vengeful God who smites the evildoers, and in the final scenes of the film, Christ is called out, as Töre, Karin’s father, pleads for God’s mercy and wants to atone for the killings.
 One may be tempted to call this tale a tragedy, but apart from the commonplace usage of the word “tragedy”, it is not.
 Friedrich Nietzsche, in his The Birth of Tragedy, defines the world of tragedy as the one in which “all that exists is just and unjust and is equally justified in both respects.”